longhorn09/lorebot/README.md

 The following will daemonize lorebot.
 This will allow lorebot to continue running even after logging off the terminal.
-It's not required to run lorebot highly recommended.
+It's not required to run lorebot, but highly recommended.

 ```
 npm install -g forever